-The remaining 3 to 5 percent involve rare errors that can be inherited.
+The remaining 3 to 5 percent involve rare errors that can be inherited and are the cause for the extremely rare cases of more than one child in a family having PWS.
 PWS usually is not passed down from parent to child, and there is no known way to prevent it.
 Genetic testing, including prenatal testing, is now available to confirm all cases of PWS and to identify the specific genetic cause and the risk of having another affected child.